-If you qualify for social security disability, you will be entitled to benefits as far back as your date of application and potentially even 12 months retroactive to this.
-Therefore, you may also be entitled to substantial back pay benefits depending on how your claim takes.
+If you qualify for Social Security Disability, you will be entitled to benefits as far back as your date of application and potentially even 12 months retroactive to this.
+Therefore, you may also be entitled to substantial back pay benefits depending on how long your claim takes.

-Unfortunately, however, for social security disability applicants, there is a a five month waiting period, which simply means that after you have been approved, the social security administration will eliminate your first five months of benefits.
-This usually will not affect how long it actually takes to begin receiving your benefits because most claimants are entiteld to years of back pay benefits.
+Unfortunately, however, for Social Security Disability applicants, there is a a five month waiting period, which simply means that after you have been approved, the social security administration will eliminate your first five months of benefits.
+This usually will not affect how long it actually takes to begin receiving your benefits because most claimants are entitled to years of back pay benefits.
 But keep in mind that the social security administration will essentially hold back what would have been your first five months of payments.

 If a disability beneficiary's date of onset is the first or second day of the month, the month can be included as the first month of the five-month disability waiting period.
-This waiting period effective reduces the amount of any back payment of Social Security disability benefits.
+This waiting period effectively reduces the amount of any back payment of Social Security Disability benefits.
 Social Security never pays for disability monetary benefits for the five months of the waiting period.